f-blan/SDP_Traffic_DOTS/Report.md

 ### 2.5 Components

-<br> In this subsection some general information about the custom component used in the simulation are listed
+<br> In this subsection some general information about the custom components used in the simulation are listed
 <br><br>

 | name | related entities | related systems | description |